ilgiz-n/home/_posts/2024-02-24-XER-reading.md

-# Get the list of tasknames.
-Filter by wbs_id due to repeating structure of activites on each house
+# Get the list of task names.
+Filter by wbs_id due to the repeating structure of activities on each house

 ```python